11 Best Business Bank Accounts for LLC in 2025

 Lending—Lines of Credit, Credit History

-As a note, while we’ve focused on national and online banks, your local community bank or credit union might be a good option, especially if you’re anticipating needing a loan.
-Particularly for specialist businesses, the personal relationships common with local banks can be helpful.
+While we’ve focused on national and online banks, your local community bank or credit union might be a good option, especially if you anticipate needing a loan.
+The personal relationships common with local banks can be helpful, particularly for specialist businesses.

 Rewards and Benefits—New Account Bonuses, CashBack, Free Services

 Even the best business checking account options tend to have a similar set of fees and services.
-Other factors may end up determining which bank is best for you.
-Offering some number of free cash deposits per month is common, as is online bill pay, or no minimum deposit requirements.
-Picking through those details can actually end up saving you money.
+Other factors may determine which bank is best for you.
+Offering some free cash deposits per month is common, as is online bill pay or no minimum deposit requirements.
+Picking through those details saves you money.

 How to Open a Business Bank Account for an LLC

-Opening a business bank account for an LLC is not a very complicated process.
-We answer some of the most important questions pertaining to LLC bank accounts in this section to give you a clear overview of the road ahead.
+Opening a business bank account for an LLC isn’t a very complicated process.
+In this section, we answer some of the most important questions about LLC bank accounts to give you a clear overview of the road ahead.

 What Do I Need to Open a Bank Account For My LLC